How do I get an internship?

 Do I earn credits for my internship?

 Most students complete internships for credit and experience.
 Only a few internships are paid in addition to credits.
-As an intern, you will enroll in a 4-credit course called Business Internship Program (BU 404).
+As an intern, you will enroll in a four-credit course called Business Internship Program (BU 404).

 How long do internships last?